 The FIDO Alliance was founded in 2013 by various companies to develop an authentication standard that would serve as a second factor; today, FIDO can serve as a strong passwordless authentication method.

 Since 2013, FIDO has become one of the most popular passwordless log-in methods in large part because it delivers on the acronym that makes up its name: It provides fast identity online.
 The FIDO Alliance has a strong focus on the consumer environment.
 No wonder, as its largest members are active in this area: Apple, Google, PayPal, and Microsoft.
-(RSA is a member of the FIDO Alliance and chairs its Enterprise Deployment Working Group)
+(RSA is a member of the FIDO Alliance and co-chairs its Enterprise Deployment Working Group)

 FIDO credentials use asymmetric key pairs to authenticate into a service.
 When a FIDO credential is registered with a service, a new key pair is generated on the FIDO authenticator and the service then trusts that key pair—and that key pair alone.
 The key pair is connected to the exact domain name of the service.